 Y’all know I love a good cafe.
-Green Sage Cafe offers a colourful selection of delicious food made from natural, organic and local ingredients.
-Green Sage Cafe’s mission is “to make nourishing food for our community using sustainable practises”.
-Green Sage Cafe respects food sensitive diets by providing gluten sensitive, vegan vegetarian and humanly raised meat options.
+Green Sage Cafe offers a colorful selection of delicious food made from natural, organic and local ingredients.
+Green Sage Cafe’s mission is “to make nourishing food for our community using sustainable practices”.
+Green Sage Cafe respects food sensitive diets by providing gluten sensitive, vegan vegetarian and humanely raised meat options.
 This restaurant has an extensive selection of tea and coffee – with several recipes on and off the menu.
 I was told Derek’s “Black Diamond” was a favorite among locals.
 Comprised of almond milk, mocha powder, vanilla and a sprinkle of peppermint – it is a must try!
 I enjoyed the Colossal Falafel Burger (with green herb mayo) with the most delicious sweet potato fries I’ve had in a long time.
 I left wishing there was a Green Sage Cafe in Orlando as it would be frequented often!
 This is a must try when visiting Asheville!

 12 Bones Smokehouse

 If you’re looking for the best barbecue in town – 12 Bones Smokehouse is it! their infamous blueberry chipotle baby back ribs are beyond exquisite!
 Although I am not much of a barbecue fan, the staff instructed me to order the smoked turkey sandwich.
 Folks, this ain’t your typical turkey sandwich.
 Filled with sugar bacon, brie cheese (no one says no to brie) and a sweet pesto mayo sauce – I will be ordering this dish upon my next visit.
-Living in Florida, we appreciated the southern inspired style sides including: pickled okra, collard greens, corn pudding and mac & cheese!
-This smokehouse has a fun, laid back vibe as witty fun signs and graffiti cover the interior of the smokehouse.
+Living in Florida, we appreciated the southern inspired style sides including pickled okra, collard greens, corn pudding, and mac & cheese!
+This smokehouse has a fun, laid-back vibe as witty fun signs and graffiti cover the interior of the smokehouse.
 12 Bones Smokehouse is a must visit!

 67 Biltmore Eatery & Catering

 Located in the heart of downtown Asheville, 67 Biltmore is a family owned eatery and catering specializing in a variety of comfort foods including sandwiches, soups, baked goods, casseroles and more.
 This restaurant celebrates local farmers by purchasing seasonal produce and meats.
 We enjoyed breakfast (I opted for the traditional french toast with a side of fruit – amazing!) and appreciated the tranquil atmosphere.
 67 Biltmore is sprinkled with sweet personal touches – including a variety of original artwork.
-While we didn’t get a chance to sample their lunch options our eyes gazed over a colourful display of blue cheese scallion slaw, chicken cacciatore, thai curry chicken, shepard’s pie and portabella mushroom & basil pesto lasagna and more!
+While we didn’t get a chance to sample their lunch options our eyes gazed over a colorful display of blue cheese scallion slaw, chicken cacciatore, Thai curry chicken, shepherd’s pie and portabella mushroom & basil pesto lasagna and more!
 If you’re looking for fresh comfort food – this is the place to be!

 ASHEVILLE TRAVEL GUIDE – THE ACTIVITIES

 If you do one outdoor activity in Asheville, please take my word for it and go on a waterfall tour.
 Asheville is home to over 200 waterfalls and they are unbelievably stunning.
 The #1 activity on our to-do list was to see the beautiful waterfalls Asheville had to offer.
 We completely lucked out with the best possible tour – the Blue Ridge Waterfall Hiking Tour.
 Created by Tumblestone Tours, the Blue Ridge Waterfall Hiking Tour will take you on 5-6 hour tour to see 3 unbelievable waterfalls, 2 protected forests and a scenic ride on the Blue Ridge Parkway.
 I know what y’all are thinking (because this was my first thought) 5-6 hour hike?!
 Will I make it out alive?!
 Luckily (for me) the actual hiking up to the waterfalls is intertwined between the shuttle to and from each waterfall.
 In total, we walked a total of 5 miles which is totally do-able even if you’re not in the best of shape.
 The tour is offered year-round (weather permitting).
 If you do go on this hike – make sure to ask for Keith!
 He was our extremely knowledgeable (we called him Mr. Google), incredibly kind tour guide.
 I was so impressed by his genuine love for nature and his enthusiasm when showing off its beauty to us.
-He took us to 3 waterfalls: Looking Glass Falls, High Falls and Triple Falls.
-My favourite without a doubt was Triple Falls – comprised of an intersection of three separate waterfalls.
+He took us to 3 waterfalls: Looking Glass Falls, High Falls, and Triple Falls.
+My favorite without a doubt was Triple Falls – comprised of an intersection of three separate waterfalls.
 This waterfall was one of the filming locations for the film The Hunger Games!
-I was in total awe of the beauty of the falls, and when I thought the moment couldnt be more magical – Keith pulled out a thermos filled with homemade hot chocolate for all of us to share!
-For $57 a person (including taces and fees) – you MUST experience this hike.
+I was in total awe of the beauty of the falls, and when I thought the moment couldn’t be more magical – Keith pulled out a thermos filled with homemade hot chocolate for all of us to share!
+For $57 a person (including taxes and fees) – you MUST experience this hike.

 Sometimes you just want to be a kid again.
 Growing up in Ottawa, Canada snow tubing and tobogganing was a large part of my childhood.
 Located in stunning Maggie Valley, Tube World is basically an adult playground.
 Tubing sessions are 1 hour and 45 minutes, allowing you to race down the hill as many times as you can handle!
 Our competitive nature kicked in as we raced each other down the hill!
 Although it was a chilly day – we had a blast!
 For $25 per person, I would totally recommend Tube World as an exciting activity for the whole family!